 As the name suggests, it is the day that is declared globally for the first time.
 The primary motivation derived to celebrate this day comes from the 100,000 people who are diagnosed with this disease only in the UK, taking a global figure of approx. 34 million people.
 It is tagged as the most destructive pandemics and virus ever recorded in the history.
 However, there are many medical advances that have come to rescue people from this deadly disease, there have been many laws that have been passed to safeguard protect people living with HIV.

 World Aids Day aims at spreading about know-how and means to remain protected against this disease.
 It also throws sharp criticism on those who show discrimination to those people by spreading misconception on touch-abilty and eating together and other things.
 This day reminds public and Government authorities that this disease is still prevalent and spreading in the societies and there is an ever-persistent need to raise money, fight prejudice, increase awareness, and improve education among people based in every nook and corner of the world.

 On this day, every citizen must pledge to show support and share harmony to people living with HIV.
 Another way to show support to them is by wearing a red ribbon.
 It also brings at disposal great opportunity to raise money that goes directly to NAT (National AIDS Trust).
 Another way to celebrate this day by holding events that can raise money for these sufferers.
 It can be done by organizing a bake sale, designing / selling red ribbons for the purpose of fundraising.

-About Author : Amici Team consists of brilliant writers those keep updated to national and international events beside professional content writing.
-This is social face of our content writers to spread awareness about relevant issues.
+About Author: Amici Team consists of brilliant writers who keep updated to national and international events besides professional content writing.
+This is the social face of our content writers to spread awareness about relevant issues.